Today I am sharing how to create a minimalist hygge Christmas. Minimalism and hygge work really well together!

 Don’t worry if you are a minimalist you can still have hygge in your life.

-Hygge (pronounced hue-guh) is a Danish word for the feeling of being cozy, content, and enjoying the small things in life.
-There isn’t an exact definition because its a feeling you get.
+Hygge (pronounced hoo-guh) is a Danish word for the feeling of being cozy, content, and enjoying the small things in life.
+There isn’t an exact definition because it’s a feeling you get.

 The thing is we are trying to become more minimal.
 We have been decluttering our home for a year straight so I don’t want to bring a bunch of new “cozy” items in.
 Here are a few ways to add some Hygge into your home without having to buy a bunch of things that you have to store all year long.
-I bet you already have most of these items in your home.
-We are already enjoying the small things in life, but when decorating for the holidays I have focused on trying to make my home more Hygge this winter.
+If you are looking to start decluttering here is my decluttering ebook to get you started.

 Hygge Tip 1.
 Candles and Twinkle Lights

-I have wrapped twinkle lights around every items in my home.
+I have wrapped twinkle lights around every item in my home.
 Just kidding!
 But I did add some twinkle lights into my fireplace (since we don’t light a fire) and I added some lights to a few of my indoor pants.

 I also got out my candles, and I lit them!
 How often do you light candles?
 I have had so many candles throughout the years, but I never light them.